dashingsoft/pyarmor/src/mechanism.md

     LOAD_GLOBALS    N (__armor_enter__)
     CALL_FUNCTION   0
     POP_TOP
-    SETUP_FINALLY   T
+    SETUP_FINALLY   X (jump to wrap footer)

 ```

 * Following the header it's original byte-code.

-* Increase oparg of each absolute jump instruction.
+* The oparg of each absolute jump instruction is increased by size of wrap header

+* Obfuscate the original byte-code

 * Append the wrap footer to call `__armor_exit__`